 Spring Semester (Senior)

 The student is enrolled in Honors Thesis in Psychology II R01, which will involve completion of the thesis.
 The thesis committee (mentor and reader) will participate in the final oral defense of the thesis.
-The successful thesis is documented with the Honors Thesis Completion Form Written, including the mentor and the reader’s evaluation of the thesis, recommended final grade, and the mentor’s and reader's signatures indicating the successful completion of the thesis.
-The completed form is submitted to the Honors Program coordinator by the end of exam week.
+A successful thesis defense and final grade is documented with an email from the mentor to the Honors Program coordinator by the end of exam week.

 Reasonable target dates are as follows:

 - First draft completed: March 1

 - Second draft completed: April 1

 - Final revisions and submission to readers: April 25

 - Oral examination: during reading week

 While there is some flexibility, note that moving much beyond these dates will likely present problems for graduation.
 The final grade will be determined by the mentor, in consultation with the reader.